 We have a clear induction and training strategy with clear job descriptions and responsibilities and all relevant procedures.
-All new staff, paid and unpaid, will receive induction training as soon as possible where they will have:
+All new staff, paid and unpaid, will receive induction training as soon as possible and sign to record they have:

-- received and understood this policy
+- received and understood this policy.

 - been given any relevant resources

 - understood the commitment to safeguarding training

 When needed, staff will receive further safeguarding training, at the appropriate level, as soon as possible.

-Updated training is normally required every 2 years on line.
+Updated safeguarding training is normally required every 2 years (online) or three years (face to face).
+Staff working directly with at risk groups will also undertake the free online government training for PREVENT Channel and FGM